gristlabs/grist-static/README.md

 </html>
 ```

-  * I've been pushing Grist code to https://grist-static.com/ as a CDN; you can produce it all yourself using this repo.
+  * The code in this repository is available from https://grist-static.com/ as a CDN; you can produce it all yourself using this repo.
   * After that, it is just a case of putting a `.grist` file on your server beside this `.html` file, and filing in the options to `bootstrapGrist`.
   * You can also pass `initialData: 'path/to/data.csv'` to import a CSV file into a new table.
 In this case `initialFile` is optional.
   * There is also `initialContent` option.
 You can use it to pass the content of a CSV file.